Projections

 What did I learn?

-• Tried projecting a vector polygon layer first but created too many problems.
+• Tried projecting a vector polygon layer first but it created too many problems, particularly at the edges.

 • A raster layer reprojected much more effectively.